vineeshnp/vineeshnp.github.io/_posts/2024-12-26-the-first-25-dollar-part-1.md

 show-avatar: false
 ---

-> "So this is the second part of [Part0](https://vineeshnp.com/2022-10-18-the-first-25-dollar-part-0/)

-“The first version of the app was finally ready—a small yet exciting step in what felt like an endless journey.
+> “The first version of the app was finally ready—a small yet exciting step in what felt like an endless journey.
 I’ve included a few screenshots to capture its early days.
 I started using the app, for myself.
 Especially when I listen to Eminem songs, where lyrics was hard for me to understand - the app started to give me a feel.
 Using the app was also like testing the app.
 I started saving my favorite lyrics to lyrics engine.
 This is one of the favorite features I baked in.
 Remember the time was 2g era, and 3 g started to sync across in India.”

+This is the second part of [Part0](https://vineeshnp.com/2022-10-18-the-first-25-dollar-part-0/)

 ### The Testing Begins: Overcoming Early Challenges